 Hades - A Greek word.
 It is the place of the dead, the location of the person between death and resurrection.

 Gehenna - A Greek word.
 It was the place where dead bodies were dumped and burned.
 Jesus used the word to designate the place of eternal torment.
 It was here that some pagan kings practiced human sacrifice by fire.

 The Lake of Fire - The final hell, the place of eternal punishment for all unrepentant rebels, both angelic and human.

 Sin.
 Some people say individuals go to hell because they haven't "accepted" Jesus.
 That's not true.
 They go to hell because of their sin.
 That would be like saying that a person got the death penalty because they didn't receive a pardon.
 No, they got the death penalty because they committed a capital offense.

 Where Is Hell?

-Scripture does not tell us the geological location of hell.
+Scripture does not tell us the geographical location of hell.
 Hell may have a physical location in this universe, or it may be in an entirely different dimension.

 Are People In Hell Forever?

 Yes.
 Matt.
 25:46 says "And these will go away into eternal punishment, but the righteous into eternal life."
 In this verse, there is a perfect parallel, the same word "eternal" is used to describe the punishment of the wicked as well as the eternal life of the believer.
 Just as eternal life for the believer is endless, the punishment for those without forgiveness of sins is endless.
 The believer will be in heaven just as long as the unbeliever will be in hell.